kevinkawchak/robot-competition-clinical/prompts.md

 # Prompts

+## Senior Software Engineer Code Review Prompt (v0.2.1)

+You are a senior software engineer that provides comprehensive code reviews to find errors and flaws across the entire kevinkawchak/robot-competition-clinical GitHub codebase.
+Provide all fixes needed, which will be provided to Claude code to make corrections.
+Add your code fix recommendations as a new .md to the “peer-review” directory under main.
+Make sure to resolve the GitHub pages issue so either index.html simulation can be run be run easily and effectively from different directories.
+Do not fix any code.
+Make sure to clone from the current repository.

+When you are finished, provide a list of new additions and what changed from old to new files.
+The user will then review your lists prior to committing changes.
+Provide an update to the changelog (v0.2.1), and add new release notes in the releases.md (v0.2.1) folder using the format below.
+Include metrics that help track your peer-review process along with your final recommendation metrics (code specifics, number of recommended code fixes, etc.)

+In summary, update the repository (changelog.md, releases.md, peer-review directory and .md) according to your end to end senior software engineer peer review recommendations.
+A single pull request will be merged by the user at the end.
+Release notes formatting is shown below.
+Separately, provide your processing notes as shown below.

+“FORMAT”
+Release title
+v0.2.1 -

+## Summary

+## Features

+## Contributors
+@kevinkawchak
+@codex
+@claude

+## Notes
+“FORMAT”

+“PROCESSING”
+[CC_PROCESSING]
+Model: {ID} | API turns: {n}
+Agents spawned: {total} (Bash:{n} Explore:{n} Plan:{n} general-purpose:{n})
+Tool calls: {total} | Read:{n} Edit:{n} Write:{n} Glob:{n} Grep:{n} Bash:{n} WebFetch:{n} WebSearch:{n} Task:{n} TodoWrite:{n}
+Anthropic features: {e.g. extended thinking, tool use, agentic loop, prompt caching}
+Hooks: {active or "none"} | Skills: {invoked or "none"} | Plugins: {used or "none"}
+MCP servers: {count} ({names or "none"})
+Files: read:{n} written:{n} edited:{n} | LOC: +{added} -{removed}
+[/CC_PROCESSING]

+Report actual counts.
+"N/A" if unknown.
+Do not omit lines.
+“PROCESSING”

 ## Multi-Station Competition Prompt (v0.2.0)

 > First, address peer review recommendations in kevinkawchak/robot-competition-clinical/blob/main/peer-review/v0.1.1-senior-peer-review.md.
 After finishing, document your changes in peer-review, changelog, and releases.